lisefrac/redtrilliumgardens.com/content/buy-plants.md

 We have decided to no longer do the Fitchburg Farmers' Market due audience/market misalignment.

-As we move into the fall months, we will probably do more markets with [Grow Native Massachusetts](https://grownativemass.org/), as well.
+Moving into the fall, we are scheduled to do the following popup markets with [Grow Native Massachusetts](https://grownativemass.org/):
+- **Lexington Farmers' Market:** Tuesday.
+October 1, 2024, from 2pm to 6:30pm, at Worthen Road Practice Field, Lexington, MA.
+- **Newton Farmers' Market,** Tuesday, September 17, 2024, from 1:30pm to 6:30pm, in Cold Spring Park, Newton MA.

 ## "How do I order for pickup?"